arijitcodes/Contact-App-Backend/README.md

 <div>
 <ol>
     <li>To setup this project, clone it and run npm install.</li>
-    <li>Create a file named 'default.json' in the config folder.</li>
+    <li>Create a file named .env in the root.</li>
-    <li>Add the following two JSON Fields to be used in the app :
+    <li>Add the following two Env Variables to be used in the app :
     <ul>
         <li>mongodbURI</li>
         <li>jwtSecret</li>